-If the tooth is underneath the gumline (impacted), we must cut through the gumline to get to the tooth.
-This ‘surgery’ does require a bit more invasiveness and more anesthetic but is a viable way to remove a tooth that causes you problems.
+If the tooth is underneath the gumline, which means it is impacted, we must cut through the gumline to get to the tooth.
+This surgery does require a bit more invasiveness and more anesthetic but is a viable way to remove a tooth that causes you problems.
 You will receive stitches after removal of the tooth in the areas of the incision.

 Are There Risks With Tooth Extraction?